China General Nuclear Power Group: Hualong Two

-CNNC plans to start building Hualong Two by 2024.
+As of 2021, CNNC planned to start building Hualong Two by 2024.
 It will be a more economical version using similar technology, taking a year less to build with about a quarter less in construction costs.

 EPR

 In November 2007, CGN signed a contract with Areva to build Taishan nuclear station with Areva's EPR, making the company among the first to build a nuclear station with generation III reactors.